ritesh-000/riteshfirstproject/README.md

 ###Acknowledgment
 This project is inspired by full-stack development tutorials and practice.

+## ⚠️ Note
+Some UI elements like category filters (Trending, Farming, etc.) are currently implemented on the frontend for design and user experience purposes.
+Backend integration for these features can be added in future updates.

 # Future Improvements
+Backend integration for category filters
 Payment Integration 💳
 Booking System 🏨
 Chat Feature 💬